References:

 Warp

 Another option is Warp.
-This is an AI powered alternative that is available cross platform (Windows/Linux/MacOs).
+Written in Rust, this is an AI powered alternative that is available cross platform (Windows/Linux/MacOs).
+It is not open source however and has both free and paid pricing models.

 It can do what Windows Terminal can do and more.
 For instance it has the concept of blocks which allows you to both navigate, filter your output and share your blocks with others.
 Additionally it allows you to define workflows that you can later access through the Command Palette (CTRL+ALT+P